hanabi/hanabi.github.io/Empty_Clues.md

 * In later American releases of the game, it is reported that the printed rules explicitly disallow empty clues.
 * Empty clues make it easier for players to get a perfect score and can encourage game-breaking strategies, such as the one described in the 2015 paper [*How to Make the Perfect Fireworks Display: Two Strategies for Hanabi*](https://sites.google.com/site/rmgpgrwc/research-papers/Hanabi_final.pdf?attredirects=0).
 This could be the reason that the rule was changed between releases.
 * When I contacted Antoine Bauza (the creator of Hanabi) on Twitter, [he was neutral](https://twitter.com/Zamiel_SRL/status/975919901520130048) to the question of whether empty clues should be legal.
 * I acknowledge that players should play the game in the way that they find the most fun.
 With that said, expert players should challenge themselves to not use empty clues.
-Resorting to empty clues is analogous to using a crutch - good players should be able to get a perfect score without having to resort to them.
+Utilizing empty clues is analogous to using a crutch - good players should be able to get a perfect score without having to resort to them.
 * The online implementations of the game handle empty clues differently:
   * [Board Game Arena's implementation](https://en.boardgamearena.com/) does allow empty clues.
   * [Keldon's implemenation](http://keldon.net/hanabi/) does not allow empty clues.